Nutritional Sciences Program Highlights

 Program outcome measures are available to the public and prospective students upon request.

-- All applicants must apply through DICAS, the centralized system used nationwide for Dietetic Internship applications.
+All applicants must apply through DICAS, the centralized application system used for admission to the Master of Science in Nutritional Sciences Combined Graduate DI (MS/DI).

-Access DICAS at link: https://dicas.cas.myliaison.com/applicant-ux/#/login - Applicants who have completed a bachelor’s degree at a regionally accredited institution and ACEND-accredited coursework are eligible to apply.
+Applicants who have completed a bachelor’s degree from a regionally accredited institution and ACEND-accredited didactic coursework in nutrition and dietetics are eligible to apply.

-- Submit a complete application through the DICAS portal.
+- Submit a complete application through DICAS by the published application deadline.

 - There is no limit to the number of programs an applicant may apply to through DICAS.